Dratkowski/Transcription_Tool/README.md

     :: Pause to keep the window open pause

-Save the file to your desktop as a LABEL.bat
-This will open the Whisper GUI by just clicking on the icon.
+Save the file to your desktop as a NAME_THE_FILE.bat This will open the Whisper GUI by just clicking on the icon.